Social media sharing is a big thing nowadays.

 Or whatever.

+The point is: Do something to make your life interesting.
+For yourself.
 There are a thousand and one things you can do to make your life exciting.
-And believe me, uploading a selfie on Facebook is indeed not one of them.
+And believe me, uploading a selfie online is not one of them.

 Until next time.